Rem01Gaming/encore/website/docs/guide/getting-started.md

 # Getting Started

-Getting started with Encore Tweaks is easy as it designed to be user friendly.
+Getting started with Encore Tweaks is easy as it designed to be user-friendly.

 ## Installation